 This fund will provide support for marine research and education at the Shannon Point Marine Center, with a specific focus on ocean acidification.
-The fund may be used to pay any costs related to such activities conducted by faculty, scientists, staff, and/or students affiliated with SPMC.
+The fund was established and funded by WWU alumnus Dr. Greg H. Rau (BA, Biology, 1971), and may be used to pay any costs related to such activities conducted by faculty, scientists, staff, and/or students affiliated with SPMC.

 If you choose to contribute to the Ocean Acidification Research Endowment Fund, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.

 This fund will provide the resources necessary to obtain new research/training vessels required to sustain Shannon Point Marine Center’s programs that train students in field investigative techniques and support graduate student and faculty research.

 Among the most important components of the marine laboratory experience are the opportunities not only to study in the marine environment, but also to receive hands-on training in the use of the investigative tools that professional marine scientists use.
 Key to providing that distinctive experience is the use of Research/Instructional vessels.
 The Shannon Point Marine Center has a small fleet of such vessels.
 Experience has shown that a well conceived fleet must have two characteristics; namely, it should have a variety of vessels that are specialized for specific functions and all vessels must have speed adequate to address the logistical demands presented by class size and the vagaries of weather and tides.